Documentation forAccess Rights Manager

 2. Set Destination to Disk.

 3. Add a Destination.
-We recommend to use the default path for backups, for example: C:\Program Files\Microsoft SQL Server\MSSQL14.SQLEXPRESS\MSSQL\Backup\.
+SolarWinds recommends using the default path for backups.
+For example: C:\Program Files\Microsoft SQL Server\MSSQL14.SQLEXPRESS\MSSQL\Backup\.
 Add the extension .bak to the file name.

-4. Optional: Remove backup destinations that are not needed.
+4. (Optional) Remove any backup destinations that are not required or needed.

 5. Click OK.